openactive/2018-20.openactive.io/how-it-works-alt-2.md

 ---
-title: How It Works Alt
+title: How It Works alt 2
-permalink: "/how-it-works-alt/"
+permalink: "/how-it-works-alt-2/"
 position: 2
 is_main_navigation: false
 is_secondary_navigation: true